kristopolous/mansnip/README.md

       &[enter]  turn off the filtered view
       g(number) go to that line

-And there you go.
+There you go.
 I remember navigating in the 1980s as well.

 This is insane.
 Why is this basic functionality not there?